 GPOs make it easier to recover from a supply chain disruption.

 Even the most proactive supply chain risk management (SCRM) program can’t completely eliminate the possibility of a supply chain disruption.
 If one of your suppliers goes down, what’s the first thing you need to do?
 Find another supplier, of course.
 And that’s where a group purchasing organization comes in.
 As a member of a GPO, you can immediately access the information you need to make a quick move and select a secondary supplier.
 And the more quickly you move, the more quickly you can recover.

 A robust SCRM program is the only way to most effectively reduce supply chain risk, but working with a GPO who mitigates the risk of their members by providing access to prequalified, benchmarked and thoroughly vetted suppliers is often a good start.
-To learn more about building a full supply chain risk management program, register for the upcoming webinar, “Moving Towards Real-Time Risk Management,” from OMNIA Partners, featuring Bill DeMartino, General Manager of North America at riskmethods.
+To learn more about building a full supply chain risk management program, view the on-demand webinar, “Moving Towards Real-Time Risk Management,” from OMNIA Partners, featuring Bill DeMartino, General Manager of North America at riskmethods.